 5. The Hill of Crosses: Most Powerful Symbol of Faith

 The Hill of Crosses, located near Šiauliai, is one of the most iconic pilgrimage sites in Lithuania.
-With over 100,000 crosses, crucifixes, and rosaries placed by pilgrims, it is a powerful symbol of faith, hope, and defiance against oppression.
+With an estimated 200,000 crosses, crucifixes, and rosaries placed by pilgrims over the generations, it is a powerful symbol of faith, hope, and defiance against oppression.
 Despite being demolished multiple times by foreign powers, Lithuanians persistently rebuilt it, making the site an embodiment of resilience and unwavering devotion.
 The Hill of Crosses is a must-visit site in Lithuania and probably one of the most impressive pilgrimage sites in the whole Europe.

 Plan Your Pilgrim Tours with Estravel